Wall Street retreats from records and oil prices jump after Iran's missile attack on Israel

-NEW YORK (AP) — U.S. stocks are falling from their records Tuesday after Iran fired dozens of missiles into Israel, a sharp escalation of tensions in the Middle East that investors fear could lead to disruptions in the flow of oil.
+NEW YORK (AP) — U.S. stocks retreated from their records Tuesday after Iran fired missiles into Israel, a sharp escalation of tensions in the Middle East that investors fear could lead to disruptions in the flow of oil.

-The S&P 500 pulled 0.7% lower, and the Dow Jones Industrial Average was down 56 points, or 0.1%, as of 3 p.m.
-Eastern time.
-Both had set all-time highs the day before.
-The Nasdaq composite was down 1.2% after paring a bigger loss from earlier in the day, like other indexes.
-The S&P 500 had been down as much as 1.4% during midday trading.
+The S&P 500 pulled 0.9% lower, and the Dow Jones Industrial Average lost 173 points, or 0.4%, after both had set all-time highs the day before.
+The Nasdaq composite dropped 1.5% after paring a bigger loss from earlier in the day, like other indexes.

-Oil prices jumped amid speculation about how Israel and the United States would respond to Iran's move.
-A senior U.S. administration official earlier on Tuesday warned of "severe consequences" should a ballistic missile attack take place.
-While Israel is not a major producer of oil, Iran is, and the potential for a wider conflict could affect other, neighboring producers of crude.
+Oil prices jumped amid speculation about how Israel and the United States may respond to Iran's move.
+White House National Security Adviser Jake Sullivan called Iran's missile attack a "significant escalation," although he said it was ultimately "defeated and ineffective."

 The majority of U.S. stocks, though, sank.
-Two of the biggest stocks in the market, Apple and Microsoft, both fell at least 3%, while the smallest U.S. stocks that make up the Russell 2000 index dropped 1.2%.
+The two biggest stocks in the market, Apple and Microsoft, both fell at least 2.2%, while the smallest U.S. stocks that make up the Russell 2000 index dropped 1.5%.

 “Stocks are vulnerable as we are at all-time highs, and valuations are stretched prior to the election,” according to Jay Hatfield, CEO at Infrastructure Capital Advisors.